-With extremely low level of water storage capacity, and water availability that is highly variable in space and time, the country faces major constraints in securing enough water for its environmental, social and economic needs.
-This must be done in the context of a variable and changing climate, limited technological choices, constraints on infrastructure and investment; and multiple institutional, political and human resource challenges.
+With an extremely low level of water storage capacity, and water availability that is highly variable in space and time, the country faces major constraints in securing enough water for its environmental, social, and economic needs.
+This must be done in the context of a variable and changing climate; limited technological choices; constraints on infrastructure and investment; and multiple institutional, political, and human resource challenges.

-The economy’s susceptibility to flood and drought events is illustrated by a loss of approximately 1 percent of GDP resulting from a drought in 2005/6.
-During this period, the agriculture sector experienced an almost 20 percent decline in growth and growth in the electricity and water sectors declined from 5.1 percent to -1.8 percent (URT 2007).
-Recent government analysis estimated that overall GDP growth in 2011 was reduced from 7 percent to 6.4 percent due to drought affecting water and hydropower.
-A 0.6 percent reduction in GDP corresponds to $142 million in 2011 prices and, based on average GDP per capita figures, is equivalent to contribution to GDP of over a quarter of a million people.
+The economy’s susceptibility to flood and drought events is illustrated by a loss of approximately 1% of GDP resulting from a drought in 2005/6.
+During this period, the agriculture sector experienced an almost 20% decline in growth, and growth in the electricity and water sectors declined from 5.1% to -1.8% (URT, 2007).
+A recent government analysis estimated that overall GDP growth in 2011 was reduced from 7% to 6.4% due to drought affecting water and hydropower.
+A 0.6% reduction in GDP corresponds to US$ 142 million in 2011 prices and, based on average GDP per capita figures, is equivalent to a contribution to GDP of over a quarter of a million people.

-Several examples are emerging from Tanzania of unreliable access to water resources imposing severe operational, financial and reputational risks to business.
+Several examples are emerging from Tanzania of unreliable access to water resources imposing severe operational, financial, and reputational risks to business.
 Some enterprises have closed due to water insecurity, reducing much needed employment and export revenue earnings.
-Competition over water causes regular conflicts and in the worst cases violent clashes have resulted in fatalities.
-Improved water resource management is essential to future stability and growth in Tanzania.
+Competition over water causes regular conflicts, and in the worst cases, violent clashes have resulted in fatalities.
+Improved WRM is essential to future stability and growth in Tanzania.

-Taking into account environmental flow requirements, during dry periods, national demand is 150 percent of accessible water.
-Under a business as usual scenario and factoring in economic growth projections this increases to 216 percent by 2035.
+Taking into account environmental flow requirements, during dry periods, national demand is 150% of accessible water.
+Under a business-as-usual scenario and factoring in economic growth projections, this increases to 216% by 2035.

 The 2030 Water Resources Group (2030 WRG) is a public, private, civil society partnership hosted by the World Bank Group.
 The partnership supports country-level collaboration designed to unite diverse groups with a common interest in the sustainable management of water resources.